CocoonIO/cocoon-plugins-c2/README.md

 ### In-App Purchases

 After the cordova exportation and the creation of the project, one of the following plugins are needed, depending on the Store you want to use.

-Copy and paste the command for installing the plugin in your project.
+If you are using the CLI, copy and paste the command for installing the plugin in your project.

+If you are using the new Cocoon.io cloud compiler, select the plugin id from the plugin list in the project configuration and the plugin will be intalled automatically.

 #### Google Play
 ```